alstat/QuranTree.jl/docs/src/man/camel/external.md

 Pkg.build("PyCall")
 ```
 ## Character Dediacritization
-At this point, Julia can now connect Python and CAMeL Tools can be loaded via the macro `@pyimport`.
+At this point, Julia can now connect to Python, and CAMeL Tools can now be loaded via the macro `@pyimport`.
 For example, the following will load the `dediac` module of the said library:
 ```@repl abc
 using PyCall
 @pyimport camel_tools.utils.dediac as camel_dediac